What is the Griffin Poetry Prize?

 Are self-published poetry books eligible?

-No. Entries must come from publishers only.
-Self-published books are not eligible (see Rule 4(l), Eligibility Criteria).
+No. Self-published books are not eligible.
 This requirement is consistent with major literary prizes around the world.
-The annual jury for the Griffin Poetry Prize consists of three judges, who have approximately four months to read and evaluate 600 or more books/collections before the longlist and shortlist are formulated and announced.
+The annual jury for the Griffin Poetry Prize consists of three judges, who have approximately four months to read and evaluate 600 or more books before the Longlist and Shortlist are formulated and announced.
 Opening the prize to include self-published works sent directly by authors would increase entry volume and make the judging process difficult to manage in a thoughtful and timely manner.
 The Griffin Poetry Prize is continuously evaluating the inclusion of self-published works.